 Hazel spent four formative years of her life growing up in Alaska and Canada which further deepened her love of the outdoors.
 She has led an expedition in Canada, climbed Kilimanjaro unsupported via the treacherous Western Breach and loves anything that takes her outdoors, including back-country skiing, mountain biking and long distance multi-day ultra marathons.

 In 2016 she ran a 140 mile Ice Ultra on snowshoes in Arctic Sweden and the very first 250 mile Cape Wrath Ultra through the beautiful and remote west coast of Scotland.
 In 2017 she completed the 156 mile Marathon des Sables in the Sahara Desert.

-Hazel has a background in geophysics, with 8 years of experience in the low carbon energy industry.
-She is currently focused on developing strategic projects to help the UK meet its climate change targets.
+Hazel has a background in geophysics, with 9 years of experience in the low carbon energy industry.

 Royal Scottish Geographical Society